Medical Assistant Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for medical assistant roles in Rhode Island?

-H-1B sponsorship for medical assistants is uncommon because the role typically does not meet the specialty occupation threshold requiring a specific bachelor's degree.
-Most internationally trained medical assistants in Rhode Island pursue work authorization through other routes, such as TN status for Canadian and Mexican nationals with qualifying credentials, or employer-sponsored green cards (EB-3) for roles classified as skilled or unskilled workers.
+H-1B visa sponsorship for medical assistants is uncommon because the role typically does not meet the specialty occupation threshold requiring a specific bachelor's degree.
+Most internationally trained medical assistants in Rhode Island pursue work authorization through other routes, such as TN visa status for Canadian and Mexican nationals with qualifying credentials, or employer-sponsored green cards (EB-3) for roles classified as skilled or unskilled workers.
 Some also work on EAD documents tied to a spouse's visa status.

 Which cities in Rhode Island have the most medical assistant sponsorship jobs?